gakimball/likki/README.md

 ## Navigation

 The file `site/_navigation.txt` holds a template for use as the main site navigation.
 Each line starting with a hyphen is an internal link; all other lines are section titles.
+Like with internal links, the text of the link can be changed by adding a pipe and the link text.

 ```
 section 1